AssemblyScript/assemblyscript/CONTRIBUTING.md

 * Your new code **passes all existing and new tests** through running `npm run test`.
 * Your PR **excludes distribution files** in `dist/**`.
 * You appended yourself to the **list of contributors** in the [NOTICE](./NOTICE) file.

+Please note that if a pull request is rather complicated, i.e. touches lots of internals, or became stale, it is not uncommon that a core contributor performs the final integration to get it done in good conscience while naming you as a co-author.

+Thank you!